-2.1 Types of Schools in Chile
+2.1 Administrative Types of Schools in Chile

 Schools in Chile can be grouped into three main groups according to their administration and financing scheme: public schools, private-voucher schools, and private-fee-paying schools.
 Both public and private-voucher schools are financed by a per-student voucher subsidy paid by the government directly to the schools.
 Private-fee-paying schools are financed by fees charged to parents.
-They serve the country's richest families, and the high amount of their fees makes of them an unrealistic alternative for the vast majority of students in Chile.
-In fact, administrative data shows that private-fee-paying schools enroll about 7% of all students, and that school transitions between this type of school and any other one are very rare (around 3%).
+They serve the country's richest families, and the high amount of their fees makes of them an unrealistic alternative for the vast majority of students in Chile (Sanchez, 2023).
+Private-fee-paying schools enroll about 7% of all students, and school transitions between these schools and public/private-voucher schools are very rare (around 3%).

-Additionally, private-voucher schools can be either for-profit or nonprofit.
+Private-voucher schools can be either for-profit or nonprofit.
 Among for-profit schools, we find schools that belong to chains, and schools that are independent.
 Chains are usually controlled by a group of owners, and are characterized by networks of campuses.
 Independent schools are small in size, and are often owned by former public school teachers.
 Nonprofit schools include religious and non-sectarian organizations.
 They receive donations, and are most of the time subsidized by the Church or local businesses.
-They are also characterized by networks of campuses.
+They are also characterized by networks of campuses (Elacqua et al., 2015).